 11. Port Street Beer House

 Fancy a proper pint?
 Serving craft beers galore, from sour sessions to showstopping stouts, Port Street Beer House has got you covered.
-And the football covered too.
-The beer house has a walk-ups only policy, but be quick to nab yourself a seat in front of the screen.
+And the football is covered too.
+The beer house has a walk-up-only policy, but be quick to nab yourself a seat in front of the screen.
 You can sit in comfy booths or flee to their outdoor terrace if you’re not liking the score.

 📍Port Street Beer House, 39-41 Port Street, M1 2EQ